-Every single day after Easter from Tuesday, April 23rd to Friday, April 26th I called.
+Every single day this week I have called.
 I emailed as well.
 Each occasion I left my name and said I thought I owed for a consultation and wanted to pay so would XXX call me back, please?
 Each email said the same thing.
 I wanted to pay.

 Nothing.
 Not a sausage.